wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 tokenStore.removeAllLocalTokens()
 ```

-Note that by removing tokens locally, you will lose control about tokens stored on the server.
+Note that by removing tokens locally, you will lose control of the tokens stored on the server.

 ## Apple Watch Support